saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbCORS.md

 You have now completed the step "Checking to see if the SAP HANA EPM-MDS Plugin is Already Installed".
 If you do get the above message returned then please proceed to the next step.

-If the above message is not returned and you do in fact get a whole bunch of server info back then please proceed to the later step [Configuring Cross Origin Resource Sharing aka CORS](#cors).
+If the above message is not returned and you do in fact get a whole bunch of server info back then please proceed to the later step [Configuring Cross Origin Resource Sharing, CORS](#cors).

 [Go Back Up to the List of Steps](#steps)